mtumilowicz/scala-zio2-partially-applied-types-workshop/README.txt

             ZIO.service[Service].flatMap(service => f(service)) // tag is needed by ZIO.service[Service]
         }
         ```
+* usually used for wrappers, where we have groups of unconnected types
 * performance
     * to keep it at zero cost, we have to use 'AnyVal'
         ```